How Much Water Should You Drink In a Day?

 Around 60% of the adult human body is water.
 It is found inside the cells and circulates throughout the body in the form of blood.
-Water plays an active role in a number of biological reactions and is essential to the protein and membrane activities.
+Water plays an active role in a number of biological reactions and is essential to protein and membrane activities.

-Substantial loss of body water can have various consequences: from dry skin, nausea, headache to dehydration, kidney disease, or even death.
+Substantial loss of body water can have various consequences: from dry skin, nausea, and headache to dehydration, kidney disease, or even death.

-Our body has a system that regulates the amount of water, where the key role belongs to kidneys.
+Our body has a system that regulates the amount of water, where the key role belongs to the kidneys.
 It is their main job to reduce or increase the water levels in the body.
-Kidneys regulate the water needs by adjusting the production of urine.
+Kidneys regulate water needs by adjusting the production of urine.
 Another organ that participates in the process is the brain: it inhibits swallowing to reduce the water intake when the excess liquid has been drunk.

 How Much Water is Recommended Per Day?

 The water intake doesn’t only come from pure water.
 All food has some water in it: fruits, vegetables, tea, soup (over 90% water), milk, and even meat or cheeseburger (around 42% water).
 Cucumbers and watermelons consist of 97% water; melons, tomatoes, and zucchinis are 95% water.
-Cooked chicken breasts contain 65% water, and the water content of a fatty fish is 62%.
+Cooked chicken breasts contain 65% water, and the water content of fatty fish is 62%.
 Legumes and cereals absorb large quantities of water while being cooked, so a cup of boiled beans is 77% water.

 The main point is you need to calculate all the water consumed by your body, not just the water that you drink.

-It’s a general rule of thumb that daily water requirement is calculated using the formula: 30 ml per each kilogram of body weight.
+It’s a general rule of thumb that daily water requirement is calculated using the formula: 30 ml per kilogram of body weight.
 Please note!
 Soda, fruit juices, coffee, cocoa, tea, lemonade, and beer are not considered water; in fact, they only contribute to dehydration.
 Feeling thirsty is a signal that your body is already becoming dehydrated.